shambhavi2703/book_recommendation/README.md

 The dataset used in this project can be downloaded from [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).

-Click on each of the following links to download the dataset files:
+1. Click on each of the following links to download the dataset files:

 BX-Books.csv
 BX-Book-Ratings.csv
 BX-Users.csv
-Save the files in a folder on your local machine.
+2. Save the files in a folder on your local machine.

-You can now use the files in your project.

 Note: These files are provided for research purposes only.
 Please refer to the website for any additional information or usage guidelines.